 Offered on GW's main campus in Washington, D.C., the Ph.D. in Engineering Management is designed for those seeking to develop unique knowledge that expands the field of engineering management as an academic and professional discipline, including topics in decision-making, natural disaster logistics, financial and cost engineering, and beyond.

 - Economics, finance and cost engineering

 - Knowledge and information management

-If you are seeking to enroll in this program online or at one of GW's satellite campuses in Virginia, please find the details and apply through EMSE Off-Campus Programs.
+If you are seeking to enroll in a Doctor of Engineering in Engineering Management online, please view the requirements and apply through SEAS Online Programs.

 Faculty Advisor & Research Focus

 We strongly recommend that prospective doctoral students determine a faculty member in the department with whom they would like to work, as well as the research area of interest.

 Please visit the GW Bulletin to see a description of the program requirements.

 - Bachelor’s or master’s degree in an appropriate area from an accredited institution